-To hide an element in the Outliner, context-click it and select Hide from the menu that appears.
+To hide an object or section plane in the Outliner, simply toggle the eyeball icon off or context-click it and select Hide from the menu that appears.
 Everything your element contains becomes hidden.
 For example, to hide everything in the second floor and see only the first floor, all you have to do is hide the Second floor group and Roof group, as shown in the figure.

-To see the hidden group or componentgroup, component, or section plane again, simply context-click it in the Outliner and select Unhide.
+To see the hidden object or section plane again, toggle the eyeball icon on or context-click and select Unhide.

 You can actually edit geometry in your SketchUp model even if it’s hidden within the Outliner.
 Just select the Object from the Outliner list and it will be visible in the model window in the hidden wireframe mode.
 Double clicking that object (either in the model window or Outliner) will allow you to enter the context and make edits as you would a normal, visible piece of geometry.